josh-collinsworth/joco-sveltekit/src/lib/content/posts/productivity.md

 But we're not; we're outsourcing all of those to AI, too.

-Why is anybody going to care about your company when everything about it is exactly the same homogenous AI output every other company's using?
+Why is anybody going to care about your company when everything about it is exactly the same homogenous AI output every other company has?

-The main winners in a gold rush are the ones selling pickaxes, and it sure seems to me like the token vendors are about the only ones who really stand to gain from most of this, if we adhere to any coherent, holistic view of productivity.
+The main winners in a gold rush are the ones selling pickaxes, and it sure seems to me like the token vendors are about the only ones who really stand to gain from most of this, by any coherent, holistic definition of productivity.

 But if (when) this whole bubble comes crashing down and token costs skyrocket: will you still have any idea what's going on in your codebase?

 Will you still be valuable, if and when agents cost 20 times what they do now?

 I've strayed into prediction.
-But be careful how you measure your own productivity—and be sure you _are_ measuring it.
+But no matter what the future holds: be careful how you measure your own productivity—and be sure you _are_ measuring it.
 You can't trust yourself if you don't.

 But most of all: be careful what you're trading for it.